retorquere/zotero-deb/README.md

 1. the preferred way of doing things at least for Ubuntu/Mint, and
 2. a major PITA to get set up.
 I can vouch for the latter.

-The bulk of the work in this repo is a rather flexible zotero-installer thaat can also be used for manual installs on your system rather than using the package hosted here.
+The bulk of the work in this repo is a rather flexible zotero-installer that can also be used for manual installs on your system rather than using the package hosted here.

 The installer figures out what the latest version is, downloads it and installs it (in the case of this .deb packager) in place.
 I use this script as part of my tests of Better BibTeX but all or at least most of this script could be ditched if it were to be part of the zotero build process.
 I don't know exactly how the zotero build process works, but after Zotero is built, here's what I do: